FAS portal and website updates – August and September 2025

 How these updates impact authorised representative transfers

-From early August, applicants and authorised representatives will be able to make a request via the FAS portal or through the enquiry form on the FAS website to:
+Applicants and authorised representatives are now able to make a request via the portal or through the enquiry form on the FAS website to:

 Where an application is being transferred to the applicant or a new authorised representative, they will need to have set up a FAS portal account and meet the FAS’s verification requirements.